Crypt-iQ/crypt-iq.github.io/_posts/2025-02-16-coinscope-tests.markdown

 ### Future Directions
-- With the influential mining set, we can analyze them further by sending these influential nodes transactions and analyzing merkle branches from stratum jobs to see which mining pools start to include the transaction (assuming we are able to generate a similar merkle branch ourself).
+- With the influential mining set, we can analyze them further by sending these influential nodes transactions and analyzing merkle branches from stratum jobs to see which mining pools start to include the transaction (assuming we are able to generate a similar merkle branch ourselves).
 - Narrow down the list of 200 using additional logs or come up with a highly influential set that is as small as possible.
 - Include more than just IPv4 and IPV6 addresses in case non-clearnet nodes are influential.